ky66/ROBIN/README.md

 ## notebooks
 This directory contains the following jupyter notebooks:
 1. <ins>ML_Models_ROBIN_RNA_vs_FDA.ipynb</ins>:
-This notebook contains the code used for comparison of the ROBIN RNA-binding library with a set of FDA-approved drugs.
+This notebook contains the code used for comparison of the ROBIN RNA binders with a set of FDA-approved drugs.
 2. <ins>ML_Models_ROBIN_RNA_vs_BindingDB.ipynb</ins>:
 This notebook contains the approach used for classification of the ROBIN RNA binders and BindingDB protein binders.